If you run Kali Linux as a “guest” within VirtualBox, this article will help you to successfully install the “Guest Addition” tools.

 Creating Shared Folders with the Host System

-In order to share folders on your host system with your Kali Linux VM, there are a few short steps that need to be completed.
+This section explains how to share folders on your host system with your Kali Linux VirtualBox “guest”.

-From the VirtualBox Manager, select your Kali Linux VM instance and click on the ‘Shared Folders’ link in the right window pane.
+From the VirtualBox Manager, select your Kali Linux VM instance and click on the “Shared Folders” link in the right window pane.
 This will launch a pop up window for adding shared folders.
-Within this window click the icon to add a folder.
+Within this window click the “Add Folders” icon.

-In the Folder Path text box, provide the path to the folder you would like to share, or click the drop-down arrow to browse your host system for the path.
-Select the check boxes that allow for ‘Auto-mount’ and ‘Make Permanent’ and click the OK button both times when prompted.
+In the Folder Path text box, provide the path to the folder you would like to share, or click the drop-down arrow to browse your host system for the path to the folder.
+Select the check boxes that allow for ‘Auto-mount’ and ‘Make Permanent’ and click the “OK” button both times when prompted.

 Your shared folders will now be available in the media directory.
 You can create a bookmark or link for easier access to the directory.